-Want to know what things you shouldn’t do after birth.
+Want to know what things you shouldn’t do after giving birth.
 These postpartum tips will help you heal and recover quickly after giving birth.
 Oh childbirth, how special, stressing, scary and rewarding you are.
 It’s honestly the best thing that can happen to you, staring at your newborn baby right after giving birth, it’s so amazing!
 You sort of forget everything that you and your body just went through either from having a vaginal birth or a C-section.

 There are important things that you should avoid after giving birth.
 You can also call it the postpartum don’ts 🙂 It is crucial to care for yourself, specially the first few weeks after giving birth.
 This is to ensure that you are healing properly and you are giving yourself time.
 If you want a quick and easy childbirth recovery, you really shouldn’t do these things after having a baby.